Zachary P. Stephens

 September 2 – October 24, 2021

-Watching The Ice Melt is a body of work utilizing cameraless abstraction, found/archival imagery, and video to address issues of climate change through themes of glacial ice melt, memory, and loss.
+Watching The Ice Melt is a body of work utilizing cameraless abstraction with the cyanotype process to address issues of climate change through themes of glacial ice melt, memory, and loss.
 This work asks the viewer to consider the urgency of the climate crisis, even when faced with a global pandemic and social unrest.

 This project has been generously supported by the A.R.T.
 Fellowship from the Berkshire Taconic Foundation.